-June E. Travis retired from the cable television industry in late 1999.
-Since 1994, she had served as executive vice president and then CEO of the National Cable Television Association (NCTA), the cable industry's principal trade association based in Washington, D.C.
-She managed the development and implementation of NCTA's public policy strategies and initiatives, and was responsible for the organization's day-to-day administration.
+June Travis retired from the cable television industry in late 1999.
+From 1994 to 1999, she served as Executive Vice President and Chief Operating Officer of the Washington, DC-based National Cable Television Association (NCTA), the cable television industry's principal trade association.
+June helped manage the development and implementation of NCTA's public policy strategies and initiatives, and was responsible for the organization's day-to-day administration.

-Prior to joining the NCTA, June was president and CEO of Rifkin & Associates, a Denver-based operator of cable TV systems.
-There she was responsible for the operational and financial performance of cable systems in thirteen states serving 500,000 customers.
-Previously, she held several executive positions with American Television and Communications Corporation (ATC), the predecessor of Time Warner Cable.
+Prior to joining NCTA, June was President and CEO of Rifkin & Associates, a Denver-based operator of cable TV systems.
+There, she was responsible for the operational and financial performance of cable systems spanning thirteen states serving 500,000 customers.
+Previously, she held several executive positions with American Television & Communications Corporation (ATC), the predecessor of Time Warner Cable.

-Currently, June is a director of CommScope, Inc., the world's largest manufacturer of broadband hybrid fiber coaxial cable and a leading supplier of fiber optic and twisted pair cables for LAN, wireless, and other communications applications.
-She serves on the boards of Denver Dumb Friends League and Young Americans Center for Financial Education.
-June is active in St. Gabriel's Church and she volunteers at a private community-based family foundation dedicated to helping youth develop technology and leadership skills.
+June is a former director of CommScope, Inc., the world's largest manufacturer of broadband equipment and other communications applications.
+She served on the boards of Denver Dumb Friends League and Young Americans Center for Financial Education.
+June is active in St. Gabriel's Church, and she volunteers at a private community family foundation dedicated to helping youth develop technology and leadership skills.

-June earned her MBA from the University of Denver's Graduate School of Business and Public Management.
+June earned her master's in business administration from the University of Denver's Graduate School of Business and Public Management.